souzamonteiro/cnatool/paper/paper.md

 The CNATool tool was developed having in mind the analysis of complex and social networks from any device connected to the Internet.
 This application offers a friendly and intuitive user interface, while providing accurate results and detailed reports of global and local network properties being analyzed.

 The program allows exporting of results in the most common file formats and also provides a command line tool that allows batch processing, contributing to speed up analysis processes when an experiment requires calculation of properties of a large number of networks.

-The project used good software engineering practices, valuing the reusability and maintenance of the code, since it is an open source project and contributions are expected to be made to its development.

-The tool presented similar results to the most used applications in complex and social network analysis, having also fulfilled the objective of its project: to offer an easy-to-use software, available from any device connected to the Internet.

-# Acknowledgements

-Fundação de Amparo à Pesquisa do Estado da Bahia, an agency for induction and promotion of research and scientific and technological innovation in the State of Bahia, Grant No. BOL0239/2018 - Renata Souza Freitas Dantas Barreto.

 # References